gruns/blagoblag/content/blog/2014/sep/21/west-wing-revisited.rst

 folks would say I'm a liberal.

-As a result, I have a lot of conversations with liberal friends, and they say things like: "I wish Jed Barlet was our president" or "I wish the White House was more like that".
+As a result, I have a lot of conversations with liberal friends, and they say things like: "I wish Jed Bartlet was our president" or "I wish the White House was more like that".

 At first, I totally agreed.
 The staffers on The West Wing's White House seem so diligent, and care so much, and don't seem like completely amoral jerks, and that seemed like a solid upgrade.

-However, I've come to the hypothesis that probably Jed Barlet's White House looked like a shit show to those on the outside.
+However, I've come to the hypothesis that probably Jed Bartlet's White House looked like a shit show to those on the outside.
 That what makes The West Wing's White House seem at all appealing is the "behind the scenes".